SOF3/InfoAPI/README.md

 But it is more powerful than just that:

 - Object-oriented placeholder expressions
-- Continuously upfate a template when variables change
+- Continuously update a template when variables change
 - Parametric infos &mdash; mathematical operations on info expressions

 ## Developer guide: Templating